 • Daily challenges (traffic, lost keys, workplace woes)

 • Workplace pressures (office politics, lack of control, job loss)

 • Environmental stressors (noise, pollution, harsh lighting, crowds)

 • Life changes (college, marriage, divorce, aging, grieving)

 • Stresses related to family, holidays, peer pressure, addiction, and much more

 Sprinkled with quotes, sayings, and profound wisdom from ancient philosophers, modern thinkers, and the world’s major religions, Past Tense offers down-to-earth, common sense advice that speaks powerfully to readers of all ages and cultures.
 Use this lively stress-handling encyclopedia to get “past tense” and stay that way – for life!

-Shawn V. Kilgarlin is a writer, speaker, and Chief Operating Officer of Louisiana-based American Screening Corporation (ASC), a nationwide leader in drug testing products since 1999.
+Shawn V. Kilgarlin is a writer, speaker, and CEO of Louisiana-based Shop Catholic Books & Gifts store.
 In 2011, she was named a Cambridge Who’s Who Professional of the Year in Health Care Support.
 Ms. Kilgarlin’s husband (and co-author), Ron Kilgarlin is ASC’s CEO and an internationally recognized sales expert.
 Their company has helped over a million people deal with the plague of substance abuse.
 While unusually active in her industry and community, Ms. Kilgarlin’s true passions are writing and helping those in need.
 She is the author of the book God’s Love Letters: Overcoming Adversity.
 Past Tense is her second book.

 See what others are saying about Past Tense.